tfussell/xlnt/docs/source/includes/_api_reference.md

 #### ```path xlnt::manifest::canonicalize(const std::vector< xlnt::relationship > &rels) const```
 Returns the canonical path of the chain of relationships by traversing through rels and forming the absolute combined path.
 #### ```std::string xlnt::manifest::register_relationship(const uri &source, relationship_type type, const uri &target, target_mode mode)```
+Registers a new relationship by specifying all of the relationship properties explicitly.
 #### ```std::string xlnt::manifest::register_relationship(const class relationship &rel)```
+Registers a new relationship already constructed elsewhere.
 #### ```std::unordered_map<std::string, std::string> xlnt::manifest::unregister_relationship(const uri &source, const std::string &rel_id)```
 Delete the relationship with the given id from source part.
 Returns a mapping of relationship IDs since IDs are shifted down.
 For example, if there are three relationships for part a.xml like [rId1, rId2, rId3] and rId2 is deleted, the resulting map would look like [rId3->rId2].
 #### ```std::string xlnt::manifest::content_type(const path &part) const```